Mars is Melting

 Like Earth, Mars has seasons that cause its polar caps to wax and wane.
 "It's late spring at the south pole of Mars," says planetary scientist Dave Smith of the Goddard Space Flight Center.
 "The polar cap is receding because the springtime sun is shining on it."

 As the cap shrinks it develops rifts, dark spots, and a ragged border.
 Lately, for instance, amateur astronomers using 8-inch and larger telescopes have been watching a frosty mountain range emerge from the ice.
 Says Smith, "these are the Mountains of Mitchel"--named after the Ohio astronomer who first spotted them 150 years ago.
-A bold dark rift called Rimas Australis cuts through the polar ice just south of those mountains. (are visible in Thomas Williamson's photograph of Mars at the beginning of this story.)
+A bold dark rift called Rimas Australis cuts through the polar ice just south of those mountains. (

 Here's an amazing fact: The seasonal polar caps are made of martian air that freezes during winter.
 Depending on the time of year, more than a quarter of the martian atmosphere can be found lying on the ground around the poles.
 (The atmosphere is 95% CO2; that's why the seasonal polar caps are made of dry ice.)